 Hong Kong - Producer Prices

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2020, which is up 0.1 percentage points from the previous month’s forecasts.
-Moving to 2021, our panel expects inflation to average 2.1%.
+FocusEconomics Consensus Forecast panelists forecast inflation to average 2.2% in 2023, which is unchanged from the previous month’s forecast.
+In 2024, our panel expects inflation to average 2.1%.

 Hong Kong - Producer Prices Data

 5 years of economic forecasts for more than 30 economic indicators.

 Hong Kong Facts